TritonDataCenter/java-manta/BUCKETS.md

 ## Description

-This document is a proposal for the java-manta CLI for Manta buckets.
+Documentation substantiating the java-manta CLI support for Manta buckets.
 It will potentially contain information needed for developers to interact with Manta Buckets leveraging the Java SDK

 ### Operations